 Depending on specific internship interests and individual learning goals, interns will be exposed to a wide range of experiences and opportunities throughout their internship with Seaside Sustainability.

-1. Seaside Directors will provide opportunities for practice and refinement of many skills inherent to an internship position, including how to:
+1. Seaside will provide opportunities for practice and refinement of many skills inherent to an internship position, including how to: